DanielJMFrancis/LifecycleAwareTimer/README.md

 Obtain an instance of a LifecycleAwareTimer using the `LifecycleAwareTimer.getInstance()` function, passing in the lifecycle the timer is attached to, and optionally a String to identify the timer (and its corresponding stored time preferences).

-Set the timers initial time using the setter methods, e.g. `LifecycleAwareTimer.setDays(1, YOUR_TIMER_PREFERENCE_KEY)`
+Set a timer's initial time using the `setTimeLeft` function.

-**Note** - There is a third parameter, a `forceSet` boolean flag, indicating whether the time should be set if the preference value already exists (true if it should be set regardless, false if it should only be set if it doesn't already exist).
+**Note** - the `forceSet` boolean flag indicates whether the time should be set if the preference value already exists (true if it should be set regardless, false if it should only be set if it doesn't already exist).

 #### Observing the timer

-The timer exposes `LiveData` fields that emit the current values of the timer as it ticks, in addition to when it runs.
+The timer exposes `LiveData` fields, `milliseconds` for observing the number of milliseconds left, and `onFinish` for observing when the timer finishes.

 ```kotlin
 class ExampleActivity : AppCompatActivity() {